rrthomas/ruth/README.md

 Ruth starts by combining the list of directories given as its _input path_.
 If the same file or directory exists in more than one of the directories on the input path, the left-most takes precedence.
+The result is called the “input tree”, and all paths are relative to it.

-Ruth then creates the output directory, deleting its contents if it already existed.
+Ruth then creates the output directory if it does not already exist.

-Next, Ruth traverses the resulting directory tree, or the subdirectory given by the `--path` argument, if any, in breadth-first order.
+Next, Ruth traverses the input tree, or the subtree given by the `--path` argument, if any, in breadth-first order.

 For each file, Ruth looks at its name, and: